compbiozurich/UZH-BIO392/course-results/2022/Kim-Wild/CNV.md

 Paper link: https://www.nature.com/articles/nrg3871

-1. Why is important to construct a CNV map on health individuals of various ethnicities?
+1. Why is important to construct a CNV map on health individuals of various ethnicities? \
+-> map should help with the interpretation of of new CNV's for clinical and research applicaitons
 2. What is the CNV size that the authors defined?
 (Box 1 mentioned in introduction)
-  Noted: The CNV size definition is still under debate and may be different in other literature
+  Noted: The CNV size definition is still under debate and may be different in other literature \
+  -> CNV size mentioned 4.8−9.5%
 3. What are the primary approaches used for CNV detection?
 And what are the advantages and limitations of these technologies?
-  (CNV discoveries)
+  (CNV discoveries) \
+  -> microarrays and NGS
 4. The authors used clustering method to combine data from different studies into merged CNVRs (Copy number variable regions).
   What are the two criteria for cluster filtering?
 And why did they do this filtering?
-(The CNV map)
+(The CNV map) \
+  -> number of subjects that carry the variant, number of studies with variant in the cluster, filtering helps with false-positive results
 5. What are thresholds in stringency level 1, inclusive map (stringency level 2), and stringent map (stringency level 12) respectively?
-(The CNV map)
+(The CNV map) \
+  Stringency level 1: At least one subject and one study \
+  Inclusive map: At least two subjects and one study for each variant \
+  Stringent map: At least two subjects and two studies
 6. Which percentage of the genome contributes to CNV in inclusive map and stringent map respectively?
-(Properties of the CNV map)
+(Properties of the CNV map) \
+  -> inclusive map 9.5%, stringent map 4.8%
-7. By your intuition, which kind of genes are more variable between protein-coding genes and non-coding genes?
+8. By your intuition, which kind of genes are more variable between protein-coding genes and non-coding genes?
 How about their findings in this paper? \
   -> non-coding genes are more variable, good to see in the figures
 8. The authors generated a null CNV map and found genes for which at least 85% of theexons were homozygous deleted.